Grampa vs. Sexual Inadequacy

 "Grampa vs. Sexual Inadequacy" is the tenth episode of the sixth season of the American animated television series The Simpsons.
-It was first broadcast on the Fox network in the United States on December 4, 1994.
+It was first broadcast on Fox in the United States on December 4, 1994.
 In the episode, Homer and Marge's sex life wanes, so Grampa restores it with a homemade revitalizing tonic.
-He and Homer travel town-to-town selling the elixir, but they are estranged after Grampa reveals that Homer's conception was unintentional.
+He and Homer travel town-to-town selling the elixir, but they become estranged after Grampa reveals that Homer's conception was unintentional.